project-zot/project-zot.github.io/docs/articles/scaleout.md

 - If the hash indicates that another replica is responsible, the receiving replica forwards the request to the responsible replica and then acts as a proxy, returning the response to the requestor.
 - If the hash indicates that the current (receiving) replica is responsible, the request is handled locally.
-- If the hash indicates that no replica is responsible, the receiving replica becomes the responsible replica for that repo, and the request is handled locally.

 > :pencil2: For better resistance to collisions and preimage attacks, zot uses SipHash as the hashing algorithm.